 The genesis of the clause is m_______ to the pro rata treaties these were the Lloyds contracts where the underwriters could divide up the risk by initializing the assumption percentage of the lateral risk.
 Errors in getting the pot right were common and were called bordereaux2 errors.
 The clerical error was needed to achieve fairness and at the same time to see that a ship at sea could not lose coverage en route.

-A definition of clerical error which have withstood the test of centuries is as follows:
+A definition of clerical error which has withstood the test of centuries is any error which:

 But is must be made clear that introducing these basic concepts will never be used as an excuse to thwart the true purposes of the stop-loss agreement.
 These basic concepts are used to keep the parties (ceder and assumer, i.e.) out of litigation; this desire is reinforced by the near universality of an alternate dispute provision.